Using interactive Debugger Console

 >in the input field.
 As you type, JetBrains Rider suggests variants for completion.

 Select the relevant statement and press Enter.
-JetBrains Rider shows its value in the console.
+JetBrains Rider shows its value in the debugger console.

 Navigate to source code